table of contents

 What is adult acne?

 Acne typically affects the face, chest, back, and shoulders and can look like whiteheads, blackheads, or pimples.
 While typically thought of as a problem for teenagers, acne can happen at any age, even in your 30s, 40s, 50s, and beyond.
-According to the American Academy of Dermatology, acne is the most common skin problem in the U.S., with 40–50 million people affected at any one time (AAD, n.d.).
+According to the American Academy of Dermatology, acne is the most common skin problem in the U.S., with 40–50 million people affected at any given time (AAD, n.d.).

 You can get acne for the first time as an adult (after age 20–25), a condition referred to as “adult-onset acne”; this is most commonly seen in women going through menopause.
 Women, in general, tend to get adult acne more often than men.
-Approximately 12–22% of women in the U.S. have adult acne, while only 4–6% of men are affected (Tanghetti, 2014).
+Approximately 12–22% of women in the U.S. have adult acne, while only 4–6% of men do (Tanghetti, 2014).